HenryLodge/BU_Blockchain_Hackathon/README.md

 #### Blockchain Implementation

-**Smart Contract Architecture (Solidity)**

-The core of LostChain relies on several blockchain features:

-1. **Cryptographic Commitment Scheme**
-   - When a finder reports an item, the item details are hashed using `keccak256` (Ethereum's native hashing function)
-   - The hash is stored on-chain without revealing the actual details
-   - This prevents malicious actors from viewing item descriptions and making false claims

-2. **Commitment-Reveal Protocol**
-   - Owner submits their description, which is also hashed
-   - Smart contract compares the two hashes
-   - Only matching hashes trigger the reward release
-   - This ensures only the true owner with accurate details can claim the item

-3. **Automated Escrow & Rewards**
-   - Finders deposit a small stake when reporting items (incentivizes honest reporting)
-   - Owners deposit a reward when submitting a claim
-   - Smart contract automatically releases funds when a match is confirmed
-   - No intermediaries or manual verification needed

-4. **Immutable Record Keeping**
-   - All item reports and claims are permanently recorded on the blockchain
-   - Provides transparent audit trail
-   - Prevents tampering or deletion of records

-5. **Decentralized Identity**
-   - Wallet addresses serve as user identities
-   - No centralized database of user information
-   - Privacy-preserving while maintaining accountability

 **Key Blockchain Features Used:**
 - **Smart Contracts**: Automated matching and reward distribution
 - **Cryptographic Hashing**: Privacy-preserving item descriptions
 - **Immutability**: Permanent, tamper-proof records
 - **Trustless Execution**: No need for a central authority
 - **Transparent Transactions**: All actions verifiable on-chain

-#### Privacy & Security

-- **Phone numbers** are stored encrypted on-chain and only revealed upon successful match
-- **Item descriptions** are never stored in plain text on the blockchain
-- **Wallet signatures** authenticate all transactions
-- **Gas optimization** ensures cost-effective operations